Shirajuki/daily-planner/README.md

 ## Setup

-If you want to check out the code, follow these instructions:
+If you want to check out the code yourself, follow these instructions:

 ##### 1. Clone the repository